ShaderFrog/glsl-parser/README.md

 variable names in the AST, rename them, and generate new GLSL source code with renamed variables.

-GLSL supports "preprocessing," a compiler text manipulation step.
-GLSL's preprocessor is based on the C++ preprocessor.
-This library supports limited preprocessing.
+Preprocessing is a text manipulation step supported in shader source code.
+One way to think about preprocessing is it's a glorified find and replace language that's also part of your program's source code.
+Special lines starting with `#` tell the preprocessor how to manipulate other text in the program source code.
+Some programs are not parsable until they are preprocessed, because the source code may be invalid until the text find and replacements are done.
+During preprocessing, the source code is treated purely as text.
+Said another way, there is no consideration for the GLSL source code structure, like `float`, `vec2`, etc. Preprocessing only handles special lines and rules starting with `#`.

+See the [GLSL Langauge Spec](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) to learn more about GLSL preprocessing.
+Some notable differences from the C++ parser are no "stringize" operator (`#`), no `#include` operator, and `#if` expressions can only operate on integer constants, not other types of data.
+The Shaderfrog GLSL preprocessor can't be used as a C/C++ preprocessor without modification.

-Parsing, preprocesing, and code generation, are all phases of a compiler.
+Parsing, preprocessing, and code generation, are all phases of a compiler.
 This library is technically a source code > source code compiler, also known as a "transpiler."
 The input and output source code are both GLSL.